Southwestern University

-Southwestern University (Southwestern or SU) is a private liberal arts college in Georgetown, Texas.
-Formed in 1873 from a revival of collegiate charters granted in 1840, Southwestern has a claim to the oldest college or university in Texas.
+Southwestern University (Southwestern or SU) is a private liberal arts university located in Georgetown, Texas.
+Established in 1840, it holds the distinction of being both the oldest college or university in Texas, and having maintained continuous, unbroken operation since its founding.
+While the institution evolved through a 1873 union of four earlier colleges, it remains the state's oldest academic lineage.
+This uninterrupted history, originating with the chartering of Rutersville College, also establishes Southwestern as the oldest continually operating university in Texas.

 Southwestern offers 40 bachelor's degrees in the arts, sciences, fine arts, and music as well as interdisciplinary and pre-professional programs.
 It is accredited by the Southern Association of Colleges and Schools and the National Association of Schools of Music and historically affiliated with the United Methodist Church.

 History

 Prior to assuming its current form, charters had been granted by the Texas Legislature (Texas Congress 1836–1845) to establish four educational institutions: Rutersville College, "Wesleyan College" McKenzie College and Soule University.